-The nature of waste
+The Nature of Waste

 Comparing our modern society with that of pre-colonial native North-Americans, there are a couple of primary differences that jump out at me: